lunavictor068/DBapp/README.md

 # DBapp

 This is a point of sale program built for a friend.
-The program enables the user to graphically access and edit the blueness transaction records.
+The program enables the user to graphically access and edit the business transaction records.
 ### Features
   - Add Data
     - Products